Back to Living Real Change

 Unfortunately, despite valiant attempts by Scott, plastic surgeon John David Mullins, M.D., and physical therapy, Scott had to have the lower part of his right leg amputated due to an infection.

-“He can sing, too,” Mueller adds.
+“He can sing, too,” Lucy Mueller adds.

 “One of my best memories about being in the hospital is talking to Dr. Mullins,” Scott says with a smile.
 “He came in to change the bandages on my leg every day and would play music on his iPod.
 I also remember hearing him play classic rock in the OR.”
 Quickly outfitted with a prosthetic, Scott is already learning to walk again.
-“Scott is remarkably stronger than all of us put together,” says Mueller.
+“Scott is remarkably stronger than all of us put together,” Lucy Mueller says.
 “In a really short time, he has adjusted and just keeps moving forward.”

 In October 2009, Scott, his brothers and parents traveled to the Cleveland Clinic in Ohio to have his heart rebuilt by the same surgeon who performed the rare surgery 17 years ago.
 Scott’s father says, “Beyond the set of circumstances that saved him on the trail, one of the great decisions made through all of this was to take Scott to Piedmont.
 The sequence of events that occurred, including the hospital having the Arctic Sun and the TandemHeart, could have only happened had he been at Piedmont.”